mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            :scale: 80

 :[1] View theme:
   If this option is set, the Layerset appears as an additional level.
-If this option is not set, the defined instances are displayed in the main level.
+If this option is not set, the defined instances are displayed on the main level.
 :[2] Theme open or closed:
   If this option is set (symbol of the open folder), the theme in the Layertree is automatically opened or closed.